erickTornero/blog/content/post/meta-learning-start.md

 ---

-Meta-learning is one of the hottest topic of research, in recent years, many researchers have taken interested on meta-learning due to its promise to reach *generalization*.
-In this blogpost we present a brief introduction in concepts and few applications to be introduced on this wonderful field.
+Meta-learning is one of the hottest topics of research.
+In recent years, many researchers have taken interested in meta-learning due to its promise to reach *generalization*.
+In this blog post, we present a brief introduction to concepts in meta-learning and some applications which will immerse you in this wonderful field.

-## Introduction
+## An starting point of view

-When we start to study many of the probles that machine learning is able to solve, such us classification, regression or reinforcement learning.
-Usually they are solved in a way that the model is able to solve just that specific problem, arising problems, when out of distribution testing examples are given to our model.
-However, we can see that these two task could be very similar, so the question is: Can we take advantage of the previous learned model to solve this new task?.
+When we start to study many of the problems that machine learning can solve, such as classification, regression, or reinforcement learning.
+Usually, they are solved in a way that the model can solve just that specific problem.
+However, problems arise when out of distribution testing examples are given to our model.
+So, an interesting question rise: Can we take advantage of the previously learned tasks to solve a new unknown task?.

-One can notice that humans or animals are able to learn a task quickly when they have a prior knowladge on another similar task.
-For instance, driving a motorcycle when befores there's a knowladge in how to drive a byke, or how babies start to walk, using its knowladge in how to stand up.
+One can notice that humans or animals can learn a task quickly when they have prior knowledge on another similar task.
+For instance, driving a motorcycle is an esier task when before you know how to ride a bike, or how babies start to walk, using its knowledge in how to stand up.
 Naive machine learning techniques usually are not able to do things like that.
-So, we can understand *meta-learning as one of the fields that try to take advantage of prior knowladge of many tasks to learn as quickly as possible a related new task.*
+So, we can understand *meta-learning as one of the fields that try to take advantage of prior knowledge of many tasks to learn as quickly as possible a related new task.*

-{{<figure src="https://ericktornero.github.io/blog/images/metalearn/babywalk.gif" caption="**Figure 1**">}}
+{{<figure src="https://ericktornero.github.io/blog/images/metalearn/babywalk.gif" caption="**Figure 1**, Babies can take advantage of its knowledge in how to stand-up to start to walk">}}

-## Relationship with anothers similar fields
+## Relation and differences with related topics